cpsurfer/AI-bot/README.md

     ```

 2.  **Add your API key:**
-    Create a folder named `.streamlit` in the root directory.
-Inside it, create a file called `secrets.toml` and add your Gemini API key:
+    Create a folder named `.streamlit` in the project's root directory.
+Inside it, create a file named `secrets.toml` and add your **Google Gemini API key**:
     ```toml
     GEMINI_API_KEY="your_api_key_here"
     ```